mortazavilab/swan_vis/tutorials/getting_started.md

-#  Getting started: initializing, adding data, and saving your SwanGraph
+i#  Getting started: initializing, adding data, and saving your SwanGraph

 First, if you haven't already, make sure to [install Swan](../#installation).
 After installing, you'll be able to run Swan from Python.